-- 1 This Part sets out the amendments authorised by this Plan. - 2 For the purposes of section 87 of the Act, the initial period for the water source expired before the commencement of this Plan. - 3 The Department intends to consult with relevant stakeholders before making any material amendments to this Plan in accordance with this Part.
+- 1 This Part sets out the amendments authorised by this Plan. - 2 For the purposes of section 87 of the Act, the initial period for the water source expired before the commencement of this Plan.

 For the purposes of section 45 (1) (b) of the Act, this Part provides for when this Plan may be amended and any such amendment is taken to be authorised by this Plan.